Accessible only by ferry or seaplane, the Sunshine Coast feels like a faraway locale when it’s really right in our own backyard.

 View this post on Instagram

-Address: 570 Marine Drive, Gibsons
+Address: 570 Marine Dr., Gibsons

 Roberts Creek Pier

-The quaint Roberts Creek can be found in between Gibsons and Sechelt.
+The quaint Roberts Creek can be found between Gibsons and Sechelt.
 One of the most scenic things to do in the area is to stop by the pier and take in the breathtaking waterfront views.
 The pier also has a vibrant mural painted on the ground as part of a massive community art project.

-Address: 999 Roberts Creek Road, Roberts Creek
+Address: 999 Roberts Creek Rd., Roberts Creek

 The Gumboot Restaurant